DiscoverCCRI/DISCOVER-Experiment-Template/experiment_files/README.md

 # RoverDemo
-An example experiment using two LeoRovers.
+An example experiment for our NSF demo

 # Installation
 Please run the following commands: